Images From Parametric Galaxies

 Image width is 30.00 kpc with 0.12 kpc resolution

 Now we have all we need to make an image in each filter.
-To do so we can utilise the get_imgs_flux (or get_imgs_luminosity for luminosity images) helper method on a Galaxy where we simply pass image properties defined above and the type of photometry we want to use (e.g. "incident", "intrinsic", or "attenuated").
+To do so, we call the get_imgs_flux (or get_imgs_luminosity for luminosity images) helper method on a Galaxy, where we simply pass image properties defined above, as well as the photometry we want to use (e.g. "incident", "intrinsic", or "attenuated").

 [5]: